 - A. 5 hotplate burners

 - B. A control panel

 - C. A glide-out grill

 - D. A multi-function oven

+- E. A slow cook oven

-- E. A fan oven
+- F. A fan oven

 Hotplate Burners

 The drawing by each of the central knobs indicates which burner that knob controls.